gsnedders/wpt-docs/docs/writing-tests/reftests.md

 layout: page
 title: Reftests
 ---

-A reftest is a test that compares the visual output of one file (the test case) with the output of one or more other files (the references).
-The test and the reference must be carefully written so that when the test passes they have identical rendering, but different rendering when the test fails.
+Reftests are one of the primary tools for testing things relating to rendering; they are made up of the test and one or more other pages ("references") with assertions as to whether they render identically or not.

 ## How to Run Reftests

-Reftests can be run manually simply by opening the test and the reference file in multiple windows or tabs and either placing them side-by side or flipping between the two.
-In automation the comparison is done in an automated fashion, which can lead to differences too small for the human eye to notice causing tests to fail.
+Reftests can be run manually simply by opening the test and the reference file in multiple windows or tabs and flipping between the two.
+In automation the comparison is done in an automated fashion, which can lead to differences hard for the human eye to notice to cause the test to fail.

 ## Components of a Reftest